 The RPG Maker XP's official English translation has some translation oddities.
 For example, the stat Dexterity is translated as "Dextality".
 The Move and Stop animations were also somehow swapped together.

 Of course, RPG Maker VX and VX Ace don't get away mistake-free.
-While the stats and interface are largely functional, the skill and enemy names in VX tend to be treated this way; "Sickle Weasel" (Kamaitachi), "Newclear" (Nuclear), "Willowisp" (Will o' Wisp), and "Gayzer" (Gazer) are all notable in VX.
+While the stats and interface are largely functional, the skill and enemy names in VX tend to be treated this way; "Sickle Weasel" (Kamaitachi), "Newclear" (Nuclear), "Willowisp" (Will o' Wisp), "Gayzer" (Gazer) and Frame Shield (Flame Shield) are all notable in VX.
 VX Ace is even more egregious about this, with "Breath Weapon", "Breath Armor", and "Divine Breath"—which are mistakes VX did not make.
 Nevermind some of the default character titles ("Dark Green Aim", what?) and backgrounds ("His youth is bound by hatred.
 He acts like a wise-crack due to his life").
 At least these errors are all on things that can be easily corrected.

 Aeon Genesis's Fan Translation of Cave Story makes a few translation errors that mar an otherwise high-quality English script: